Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 "I don’t buy that they’re *that subtle,"* Ava said.
 "If I’ve learned anything, it’s that our governments are usually pretty terrible at keeping secrets."

-"Oh I dunno, we kept the Hierarchy pretty well wrapped-up for a good long while…"
+"Oh I dunno, we kept the Hierarchy pretty well wrapped-up for a good long while..."

 "Sure, except for the mass migraines and weird reports out of Ceres.
 And the sudden product recall on translator implants.
 And the anti-implantation laws.
 And, y’know.
 People like *Adam* exist.
 It’s kinda hard *not* to notice some of that."
 Ava swiped through her half-finished *‘obituary’* and then set it aside.
 "So, no. If Ross Guillory was murdered by some government assassin then it would be super obvious.
-We’re talking… nerve agents on the door handle, or an umbrella full of Polonium.
+We’re talking... nerve agents on the door handle, or an umbrella full of Polonium.
 That kind of thing."

 "You’re thinking of the Russians.
 They don’t generally give a fuck."

-"Well… whatever.
+"Well... whatever.
 Is that the kind of thing the USA does?"

 "Sure.
 I mean, I’ve never been briefed on anything like that so I’m free to speculate... but of course they do.
 Ever pay attention to central America?
 Tell me someone *ain’t* bein’ naughty."

-"I guess, but… a member of the *Cabinet?* I don’t buy it, and Sartori looked genuinely upset.
+"I guess, but... a member of the *Cabinet?* I don’t buy it, and Sartori looked genuinely upset.
 So no, I don’t buy it.
 That sounds too much like clickbaity conspiracy theory stuff."

 Derek gave her a fond smile and stroked his thumb through her hair.
 "You’re so innocent sometimes."